dddrrreee/cs140e-23win/labs/4-cross-checking/README.md

       source code in the upcoming labs).
    4. Change `libpi/Makefile` to use your `gpio.c` instead of ours by changing `SRC = src/gpio.c` and removing the `staff-objs/gpio.o` from `STAFF_OBJS`

+      To make debugging easy: before doing anything else, check that running `make` in `4-cross-check/check-libpi` doesn't break: for `hello-bin.bin` should print "hello" and `act-blink.bin` should blink the small green led on the pi itself.

    5. Now verify tracing gives the same values: `make check`: you should get the same results.

 ----------------------------------------------------------------------